 is a bilingual writer and translator who has lived in two languages and cultures since she was born.
 She is a Special Lecturer in English at Oakland University, where she teaches a variety of courses in modern and world literature, fiction, screenwriting, and the Bible as literature.

 writes poetry and fiction.
 Her work has appeared or is forthcoming in numerous literary journals, including Atlanta Review, Poet Lore, Louisiana Literature, Bayou, Poem, and Mangrove Review.
 Her second chapbook, Interstices, was published by Finishing Line Press, and her first full-length poetry collection, A Fine Dusting of Brightness, was published in 2013 by Aldrich Press.
 She lives with her husband in southwest Florida.

-is the author of Zorba's Daughter, which won the May Swenson Poetry Award; Moon and Mercury; and two chapbooks.
-She has contributed to The Yale Review, The Southern Review, Alaska Quarterly Review, and other magazines.
-Originally from Chicago, she currently resides in Alexandria, Virginia.
+is the author of Heiress, which received the Poetry Society of Virginia Book Award for 2018; Zorba’s Daughter, which won the May Swenson Poetry Award; Moon and Mercury; and two chapbooks.
+Her publication credits include The Yale Review, The Hudson Review, and The Carolina Quarterly.
+A native of Chicago, she currently lives in Alexandria, Virginia.

 won the 2015 Able Muse Write Prize in poetry, and her first collection is forthcoming from Able Muse Press.
 She has contributed to Poetry, Measure, Valparaiso Poetry Review, The Midwest Quarterly, and other journals.
 Two of her poems have appeared in Ted Kooser's American Life in Poetry, and her chapbook, Only Child, was published by Finishing Line Press.
 She lives in central Illinois.